 Remember that the key to stopping allergic symptoms caused by dust mites is to remove both the pests and the excretion?
-That’s why it’s important to regularly wash your bedsheets, pillowcases and comforters.
+That’s why it’s important to regularly wash your bedsheets, pillowcases, and comforters.

 Increase the temperature of your washing machine to a high temperature (at least 54 degrees Celcius) to kill off the dust mites.
 After a thorough wash, no dust mites or their feces would remain.
-Ensure that you wash the beddings once a week if dust mites is a consistent problem.
+Ensure that you wash the beddings once a week if dust mites are a consistent problem.

 7. Remove Unnecessary Rugs and Carpets

-Sometimes, winning the battle is about preventing the enemies rooms for growth to start with, or in this case, limiting the breeding ground of the dust mites.
+Sometimes, winning the battle is about preventing the enemy’s rooms for growth to start with, or in this case, limiting the breeding ground of the dust mites.
 Rugs and carpets may add a touch of modern style to your room, but if it’s an open invitation for dust mites, it will be wise to discard them off.

 A minimal, clean and tidy bedroom will greatly reduce your problems with dust mites and increases your chance of controlling or getting rid of these microscopic pests.

 How do you kill dust mites in your mattress?
 Or control them effectively?
 Share your best tips in the comment below.